edumueller/microservices-infra/README.md

 In Windows and Mac, run the following command (see the above link for more info):

 - `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v0.48.1/deploy/static/provider/cloud/deploy.yaml`

+## hosts file

+Change your dev environment's hosts file to redirect requests made to posts.com to 127.0.0.1.

+Add the following line to your /etc/hosts file:

+`127.0.0.1 posts.com`